axa-group/bauta.js/README.md

 You can read the Code of Conduct at [Code of Conduct](./CODE_OF_CONDUCT.md).

-## Who is behind it?

-This project is developed by AXA Group Operations Spain S.A.

 ## Legal Notice

 Copyright (c) AXA Group.
 All rights reserved.
-Licensed under the (MIT / Apache 2.0) License.
+Licensed under the MIT License.

 ## Third party dependencies licenses